saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/saleor-webhook.md

     res: NextApiResponse
   ): void;
   /**
-   * Optional callback that allows to format error message.
-Useful to control how much details should be returned in the response
+   * Optional callback that allows formatting error messages.
+Useful to control how many details should be returned in the response
    */
   formatErrorResponse?(
     error: WebhookError | Error,